Commonwealth Consolidated Acts

 (2) A declaration under subclause (1) has effect accordingly.

-(3) Before making a declaration under subclause (1) in relation to a service that is not an active declared service, the Minister must, by writing, request the ACCC to give a written report about whether the proposed declaration would promote the achievement of the objective of any‑to‑any connectivity (as defined by subsection 152AB(8) of the Trade Practices Act 1974 ).
+(3) Before making a declaration under subclause (1) in relation to a service that is not an active declared service, the Minister must, by writing, request the ACCC to give a written report about whether the proposed declaration would promote the achievement of the objective of any - to - any connectivity (as defined by subsection 152AB(8) of the Competition and Consumer Act 2010 ).

 (4) The ACCC must give the report to the Minister within 30 days after receiving the request.